Paralegal Studies (PARA)

 This hands-on course will allow students to use the skills acquired in lower division coursework to prepare and review more sophisticated and complex legal documents.
 Special emphasis will be placed on the process of analyzing legal documents.
 Students will gain additional expertise in electronic legal and factual research.
 The course culminates with the preparation of a research paper by the student on a topic chosen by the student and instructor.
 This course requires extensive out-of-class research time.

-This course will provide an opportunity for students to review the major legal concepts taught in the Legal Studies program.
-It will allow students to see how these different legal practices and theories coalesce into a single legal system.
+This course will provide Paralegal Studies majors with an opportunity to first review the major legal concepts taught in the program.
+It will then allow students to see how these diffrent legal practices and theories coalesce into a single legal system and in particular, the role of the paralegal in that system.
+This course will also serve as excellent preparation for the national paralegal certification exams.